the-volunteer-network/the-volunteer-network.github.io/docs/index.md

 ## Summary
 The volunteer network is an app designed for everyone who is looking to volunteer but doesn't know where to start.
-The app lists all the of the places in your area looking for people to volunteer and whre they can offer their service.
+The app lists all the of the places in your area looking for people to volunteer and where they can offer their service.